 In a two month span we’d gone from rarely exercising on my wife’s part and doing the minimal amount of exercise needed on my part, to walking four 5Ks in as many days!
 A few days ago we finished that charity 5K — along with several of our family members who joined us.
 My wife ended up among the top ten fundraisers at our local walk.
 And this Saturday, we’re ready to start actually running.

-We have medical problems, but we’re not disabled nor do we use our issues as an excuse to loaf.
+We have medical problems, but we don’t use our issues as an excuse to loaf.
 We’re not lazy slobs sitting on our couch, eating junk food, and watching tv all day.
 But we’ve not taken care of ourselves as well as we could.
 And we could have been doing more for a long time.

 The dream isn’t just to move to Disney.
 The dream is to move to Disney so we can actively enjoy all the area has to offer.
 Looking at how we’ve been living compared to how we imagine we’re going to be living when we move has been an eye-opener.
 Continuing to be homebodies is not what we want to do in Florida, and with that thought firmly in our minds, it’s not what we want to do here in Tennessee anymore either.